kdembler/oceandb-mongodb-driver/README.md

     [oceandb]

-    enabled=true            # In order to enable or not the plugin module=mongodb          # You can use one the plugins already created.
+    module=mongodb          # You can use one the plugins already created.
 Currently we have mongodb and bigchaindb. module.path=            # You can specify the location of your custom plugin. db.hostname=localhost   # Address of your MongoDB.
     db.port=27017           # Port of your Mongodb.

-    db.ssl=True             # If True, connections will be made using HTTPS, else using HTTP db.verifyCerts=False    # If True, CA certificate will be verified db.caCertPath=          # If verifyCerts is True, then path to the CA cert should be provided here db.clientKey=           # If db server needs client verification, then provide path to your client key db.clientCertPath=      # If db server needs client verification, then provide path to your client certificate
+    db.ssl=True             # If True, connections will be made using HTTPS, else using HTTP db.verify_certs=False   # If True, CA certificate will be verified db.ca_cert_path=        # If verifyCerts is True, then path to the CA cert should be provided here db.client_key=          # If db server needs client verification, then provide path to your client key db.client_cert_path=    # If db server needs client verification, then provide path to your client certificate

     db.username=user        # If you are using authentication, mongodb username. db.password=password    # If you are using authentication, mongodb password.